Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ## Installation

 Quit your editor/program.
-Download this repository from Github or using this [link](https://drive.google.com/file/d/1lVqltNikcHnHyw0E5fFEX503Y4GU3f--/view?usp=sharing).
+Download the fonts from [Github Release Page](https://github.com/Iosevka-Mayukai/Iosevka-Mayukai/releases) in this repository or using this [GDrive Link](https://drive.google.com/file/d/1lVqltNikcHnHyw0E5fFEX503Y4GU3f--/view?usp=sharing).
 Unzip and open the folder **/iosevka-mayukai**.

 * **Linux** : Copy the TTF files to your fonts directory, usually in your Home directory `~/.local/share/fonts/` .
 And then run Run `sudo fc-cache -f -v`.
 For refreshing Font Cache in your sistem.
 * **[Instructions for macOS](http://support.apple.com/kb/HT2509)**
   * Right click on .ttf font file, and Install it with FontBook App.
-* **Instructions for Windows**: Download the fonts from the [Releases](https://github.com/be5invis/Iosevka/releases), select the font files and right click, then hit "Install".
+* **Instructions for Windows**: Download the fonts from the [Releases Page](https://github.com/Iosevka-Mayukai/Iosevka-Mayukai/releases), select the font files and right click, then hit "Install".
   * On Windows 10 1809 or newer the default font installation is per-user, and it may cause compatibility issues for some applications, mostly written in Java.
 To cope with this, right click and select "Install for all users" instead.
 [Ref.](https://youtrack.jetbrains.com/issue/JRE-1166?p=IDEA-200145)

 ## Settings for Your Code Editor